sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   :returns: the Local Distance Difference Test score

-.. function::  LDDTHA(model, distance_list, sequence_separation=0);
+.. function::  LDDTHA(model, distance_list, sequence_separation=0)

-  This function calculates the Local Distance Difference Test - High Accuracy score (see previous functions).
-  The High Accuracy name comes from the fact that the tolerance levels used by this function are the same as the thresholds used by GDT-HA (0.5, 1, 2, and 4 Angstrom).
+  This function calculates the Local Distance Difference Test, using the same threshold values as the GDT-HA test (the default set of thresholds used for the lDTT score) (See previous functions).
+The thresholds are 0.5, 1, 2, and 4 Angstroms.

   The function only compares the input distance list to the first chain of the model structure

-  The local Local Distance Difference Test score values are stored in the ResidueHandles of the model passed to the function in a float property called "locallddt"
+  The local residue-based lDDT score values are stored in the ResidueHandles of the model passed to the function in a float property called "locallddt"

   A sequence separation parameter can be passed to the function.
-If this happens, only distances between residues whose separation is higher than the provided parameter are considered when computing the score
+If this happens, only distances between residues whose separation is higher than the provided parameter are considered when computing the score.

   :param model: the model structure
   :type model: :class:`~ost.mol.EntityView`